(photo from flickr user quinn.anya)

 The headline you may have seen in various media this week is that nearly 4 in 5 college students work a job while in school and that those students work, on average, 19 hours per week.

 It should not be surprising that the majority of students work while in college.
-As has been published elsewhere, the burden of work and the need to work to pay for college costs causes many students to leave college without a degree (see this Gates Foundation study for more information on this topic).
+As has been published elsewhere, the burden of work and the need to work to pay for college costs causes many students to leave college without a degree.

 The 2013 College Student Pules does provide two areas of particular interest.
 The first is how different this study and the Sallie Mae How America Pays for College 2013 study seem to be on the percentage of tuition paid by various funding sources.